-- Plant your stakes within 24 hours for best results.
+- Plant your stakes within 24 hours for the best results.
 In the meantime, keep them moist or wet in buckets or wet burlap sacks.
-On hot days, please keep them in the shade until you plant them.
+Please keep them in the shade on hot days until you plant them.

 - Soak or dip the bottom ends of cuttings in a solution of plant rooting hormone before planting to speed up growth (you don't need to use rooting hormone for most willows or red osier dogwood.
 These species have incipient root buds ready to go and will root immediately.)